 After lunch, we climbed upwards again to the lookout terrace on Monte Solaro, where we joined all the other tourists who had taken a single chair ride up to the lookout.
 For our descent, we took a stone steps and a wide gravel path to Anacapri at the chair lift station.
 From there it was down the 921 Phoenician Steps towards Marina Grande.
 Built between the 6th and 7th C BC, the steps were once the only way to get between Anacapri and Marina Grande until 1874.
 Originally it was the women of Anacapri who walked down to the port every day and carried back goods brought in by ship.
 Were the men too busy having coffee and chatting with their friends?

-Click Vesuvius and Pompeii to see photos in a Google Album.
+Click either photo above to see an Album for Vesuvius and Pompeii.
 Close the window to return to this page.

 Naples knows how to transport the thousands of

 tourists who come every year to visit Vesuvius and Pompeii.
 The